akka/akka-persistence-jdbc/docs/src/main/paradox/index.md

 Storing messages as byte arrays in blobs is not the only way to store information in a database.
 For example, you could store messages with full type information as a normal database rows, each event type having its own table.
 For example, implementing a Journal Log table that stores all persistenceId, sequenceNumber and event type discriminator field, and storing the event data in another table with full typing

 You only have to implement two interfaces `akka.persistence.jdbc.journal.dao.JournalDao` and/or `akka.persistence.jdbc.snapshot.dao.SnapshotDao`.
-As these APIs are only now exposed for public use, the interfaces may change when the API needs to change for whatever reason.

 For example, take a look at the following two custom DAOs: